-Now, as you see, every time you change the object property, Angular will trigger change detection.
-As a result, change detector will traverse through the whole component tree, starting from root to the bottom.
-Traversing and change detection is a heavy process, which may cause performance degradation of application.
+Now, as you see, every time you update the object property, Angular will trigger change detection.
+As a result, the change detector will traverse through the whole component tree, starting from root to the bottom.
+Traversing and detecting the change is a heavy process, which may cause performance degradation of application.

-What if, we have thousands of components in tree, and even a single change in object property trigger the change detection.
-Then change detector has to traverse all those thousands components in tree in order to make DOM updated as required.
-This may lead to performance problem.
+What if, we have thousands of components in tree, and even a single update in object property trigger the change detection.
+Then change detector has to traverse all those thousands of components in the tree in order to make DOM updated as required.
+This may lead to a performance problem.

 Although Angular is very fast, as your app grows, Angular will have to work harder to keep track of all the changes.
 What if we could help Angular and give it a better indication of when to check our components?